Lingo

 Is the tasting menu worth it at Lingo?

-The verified information does not confirm a tasting menu.
+Details regarding a tasting menu are not specified.
 If a specific format matters to you, check Lingo's current menu or booking page before reserving.

 Does Lingo handle dietary restrictions?

-The verified information does not specify dietary-restriction policies.
+Dietary-restriction policies are not specified.
 Contact Lingo directly before visiting if allergies or dietary needs are important to your visit.

 Is Lingo worth the price?